r-lib/roxygen2/tests/testthat/_snaps/namespace.md

     1: a +
        ^

-# evalNamespace generates warning when code is invalid
+# evalNamespace warns for bad code

     [<text>:2] @evalNamespace failed to parse
     Caused by error in `parse()`: